Semi-supervised Contrastive Learning Using Partial Label Information: Introduction

 Semi-supervised learning methods attempt to improve a model learned from labeled examples by using information extracted from unlabeled examples \cite{Chapelle2006, zhu2003semi, verma2019interpolation}.
 One effective approach is to use some form of data augmentation, in which a new example is created by transforming an unlabeled example \cite{Cubuk2019,berthelot2019mixmatch}, and then encouraging the model to predict the same label for both.

-In some learning problems, we already know that some unlabeled examples have the same label, even though that label is missing.
+In some learning problems, we already know that a fraction of unlabeled examples have the same label, even though that label is missing.
 For example, we may know that multiple photos are of the same object because of the way the photos were acquired, despite not having a label for that object.
-In the medical domain, repeated imaging of the same patient is common \cite{yankelevitz1999small,freeborough1997boundary,dirix2009dose}, and if the learning task is to predict something that does not change over time (or at least not over the short time between images), then we know that the repeated images have the same label.
+In the medical domain, repeated imaging of the same patient is common \cite{yankelevitz1999small,freeborough1997boundary,dirix2009dose}, and if the learning task is to predict something that does not change over time (or at least not over the short time between images), then we may know that the repeated images have the same label depending on the domain (Fig \ref{equiv_examples}).
 We call this knowledge \emph{partial label information}, and distinguish it from the standard semi-supervised assumption that there is no label information at all for the unlabeled examples.

-In prior work, Nath (\citeyear{nath2018inter}) used partial label information to predict fiber orientation distributions in magnetic resonance imaging, and Huo (\citeyear{huo2019coronary}) used it for coronary artery calcium detection in non-contrast computed tomography scans.
+In prior work, Nath \cite{nath2018inter} used partial label information to predict fiber orientation distributions in magnetic resonance imaging, and Huo \cite{huo2019coronary} used it for coronary artery calcium detection in non-contrast computed tomography scans.
 But there has been no careful investigation of how much the partial label information can add to a model's performance.
-In this paper, we evaluate the performance benefit of partial labels using the rigorous, standardized approach described by Oliver (\citeyear{oliver2018realistic}), which is designed to realistically assess the relative performance of semi-supervised learning approaches.
+In this paper, we evaluate the performance benefit of partial labels using the rigorous, standardized approach described by Oliver \cite{oliver2018realistic}, which is designed to realistically assess the relative performance of semi-supervised learning approaches.

 In this work, we use the term \emph{equivalence class} to indicate a subset of unlabeled examples for which the label is known to be the same.
 An equivalence class need not contain \emph{all} of the examples with the same label.
 Formally, an equivalence class $Q$ of examples $x$ in a data subset $D$ under a true but unknown labeling function $f$ is defined as: